isomerpages/govtech-im8/_control-catalog/Cybersecurity/Logging and Monitoring.md

 Failing to sanitise logs increases the risk of unauthorised exposure or misuse of sensitive information and other confidential data.
 This exposure could lead to privacy breaches, financial losses, compliance violations and damage to national reputation.

+## LM-20: User and Entity Behaviour Analytics

+**Group:** Logging and Monitoring

+### Control Statement

+Implement User and Entity Behaviour Analytics (UEBA) to monitor and analyse user activities for suspicious behaviour and potential threats.

+### Control Recommendations

+Select a UEBA tool that integrates with existing security information and event management (SIEM) solutions and provides real-time alerts for anomalous activities.
+Ensure regular updates and tuning of the tool to enhance detection capabilities.

+### Risk Statement

+Lack of monitoring for potentially malicious user and entity behaviour increases the risk of insider threats and undetected malicious activities, potentially leading to data breaches and system compromise.

 ## LM-21: Detection Updates